Barry Hancock: Career

-Hancock supported Port Vale since childhood and also spent matchdays working as a programme seller at Vale Park.
+Hancock supported Port Vale since childhood and also spent matchdays working as a matchday programme seller at Vale Park.
 He managed to join the club as an amateur after a time with Birches Head R.C.
 He signed as a professional in July 1957 and finally made his debut on 24 April 1961 against Potteries derby rivals Stoke City in the (replayed) final of the Supporters' Clubs' Trophy in 1961.
 He played two Third Division games in 1960–61, though Norman Low played him just six times in 1961–62.
 He impressed in league FA Cup games against Bradford Park Avenue, but had to reject an approach to join the club by player-manager Jimmy Scoular as Vale retained his registration.
 He featured nine times at Vale Park in 1962–63, before scoring his first and only senior goal on 9 September 1963, in a 1–1 draw with Mansfield Town at Field Mill, in one of only five appearances for the "Valiants" in 1963–64; Hancock was released by manager Freddie Steele at the end of the season.
-He moved on to Crewe Alexandra, playing three Fourth Division games in 1964–65, and later played for non-league Stafford Rangers.
+He moved on to Crewe Alexandra, playing three Fourth Division games in 1964–65, and later played for non-League Stafford Rangers.
 He later played for All Blacks before going back to Birches Head R.C. as a referee.
 After retiring, he once more became a programme distributor at Vale Park.